intel-lab-lkp/linux/Documentation/iio/adxl345.rst

 * `ADXL345 <https://www.analog.com/ADXL345>`_
 * `ADXL375 <https://www.analog.com/ADXL375>`_

-The ADXL345 is a generic purpose low power, 3-axis accelerometer with selectable measurement ranges.
+The ADXL345 is a general purpose low power, 3-axis accelerometer with selectable measurement ranges.
 The ADXL345 supports the ±2 g, ±4 g, ±8 g, and ±16 g ranges.

 2. Device Attributes
 ====================

-Each IIO device, has a device folder under ``/sys/bus/iio/devices/iio:deviceX``, where X is the IIO index of the device.
-Under these folders reside a set of device files, depending on the characteristics and features of the hardware device in questions.
+Each IIO device has a device folder under ``/sys/bus/iio/devices/iio:deviceX``, where X is the IIO index of the device.
+Under these folders reside a set of device files, depending on the characteristics and features of the hardware device in question.
 These files are consistently generalized and documented in the IIO ABI documentation.

 The following table shows the ADXL345 related device files, found in the